 Each year we publish an annual report to fulfil our statutory requirements and update the community on our activities and outcomes.

-The 2018 report describes how Deakin creates value for its stakeholders, acknowledging that it relies on more than financial capital to create long-term value.
+The 2019 report aims to inform you about Deakin’s work in 2019 and how we engaged with our stakeholders and our environment to achieve our aims, and shares our sense of the major challenges we are addressing for the future.
+The report describes how Deakin creates value for its stakeholders, acknowledging that it relies on more than financial capital to create long-term value.
 Deakin uses the term ‘enablers’ rather than 'capitals' (a term often used to describe the key pillars of integrated reporting).
 The Deakin Enablers are:

 - Finance – funding, grants, fees, donations and sound financial management.